klssstis/fei-repro/README.md

 # fei-repro
-Repro of FEI protocol hack -- thanks Immunefi, Lucash-dev, Pepin, Faith
+Repro of FEI protocol hack -- thanks Immunefi, Lucash-dev, Pepin, Faith for your assistance in figuring out the interfaces